 Structure simply organizes music.
 This organization can be very predictable and easily digested, like in pop music, or it can be more complex and hard to follow, as with classical or contemporary progressive music.
 Structure is just the arrangement of the different parts of a song — the verse, the chorus, the bridge, etc. Some of these sections repeat, and some of them do not.

 All things considered, how a song is structured plays a massive part in whether the listener is engaged or not.
 Wild ‘progressive’ songs with no repeated sections don’t do as well as straight ahead pop.
 Historically, people like repetition; especially if there’s a catchy melody and hook.
+These are typically the guidelines to follow if you want to write a catchy chorus.

 The most common song structure is ‘pop’ organization